Elesie-vivian/Authentication-to-AWS-API/README.md

    **Testing the Configuration**

-    Now we verify tht our AWS CLI is configured correctly and can communicate with AWS services.
+    Now we verify that our AWS CLI is configured correctly and can communicate with AWS services.
-    We try running a basic command to list all the AWS regions
+    We try running a basic command to list all the AWS regions.

     aws ec2 describe-regions --output table